Mysteriousplayer/20210106/README.md

 # Micro-Influencer Recommendation by Multi-Perspective Account Representation Learning
-Social media audiences dataset: plase contact Shaokun Wang email:shaokunwang.sdu@gmail.com.
+Social media audiences dataset: plase contact email: gantian@sdu.edu.cn.

 A revised version of the paper has been published.